 When I have a complete picture I can make commitments that have an impact on a customer or partner’s business.
 This also works when I am playing a “midwife” role to a client’s new product or initiative.
 I focus more on making sure that we understand the prospect’s problem before trying to close them with a formal presentation or final proposal.

-This can take longer than I would like or my clients’ would prefer, but in most cases a late yes is preferable to an early no for a new offering.
+This can take longer than I would like or my clients’ would prefer, but in most cases a “slow yes” is preferable to a “fast no” for a new offering.